Responses to Crisis Migration in Uganda and Ethiopia: Researching the Role of Local Actors in Secondary Cities

 Funded by Cities Alliance/United Nations Office for Project Services (UNOPS) and Swiss Agency for Development and Cooperation (SDC)

-The project will focus not just on improving the direct assistance provided to refugees and migrants, but research good practices and ways to enhance the positive effects of these influxes on secondary cities, such as on urban planning; infrastructure; and co-existence between migrants, citizens, and other members of society.
+The project focused not just on improving the direct assistance provided to refugees and migrants, but also on good practices and ways to enhance the positive effects of these influxes on secondary cities, such as on urban planning; infrastructure; and co-existence between migrants, citizens, and other members of society.

 1) provide evidence to strengthen the capacity and preparedness of local authorities and civil society members, in order to improve the management structures as well as service delivery to involuntary migrants in secondary cities;